bevansm/PLGSPL/README.md

 - [is there a way to check the max file upload size for a question cleanly?](https://stackoverflow.com/questions/845058/how-to-get-line-count-of-a-large-file-cheaply-in-python)?
   - if so, update max_file_size for that question

-### Notes & Useful Scripts
+### Useful Scripts

-Run sample pdf generation: `plgspl pdf config.json ans.csv files`
+Run sample pdf && classlist generation: `plgspl classlist ans.csv && plgspl pdf config.json ans.csv files`